-- Delta Ride (Meet: Academy of Music, Northampton Start: 5:30pm).
+- Delta Ride (Meet: start locations vary, check the calendar), Northampton Start: 5:30 PM).
 No-drop; 12-14 mph, 20 to 25 miles, touring, commuter, road, bikes are all welcome.
 The rides will be posted to our event calendar – please check for any changes week to week on time or location changes.

-TUESDAY — We feature an informal race and a “C” paced group ride and an informal race series on Tuesday (two different events!).
+TUESDAY — We feature “C” paced group ride and an informal race series on Tuesday (two different events!).

 WEDNESDAY — We feature an A/B level group ride on Wednesday.

 - A and B Ride (Meet:Pulaski Park, Northampton Start: 5:30 PM – always check calendar for start times) Description: We will ride up Route 9 and over to the center of Hatfield via River Rd as a combined group at a CONVERSATIONAL PACE (15-18 MPH) then stop and let the A group go.
 The route continues on River Road into Sunderland and then to the Montague Book Mill and back following the Connecticut River.
 We return on Route 47 for a rousing finish.
 The Book Mill run goes a little over 37 miles with a single hill in the middle (see the Ride Routes post for a detailed map of the route).
 The B ride usually finishes about 18-20 mph.
 The A ride goes much faster, but enjoys the scenery less.
 All riders must be self-sufficient as they may get dropped.
 The Route 47 portion of the ride tends to speed up.
 NEW FOR 2018: THERE IS NO SPRINT RACE AT THE END (Cemetery Rd) for safety reasons.
 All riders are expected to be respectful to others, follow the rules of the road, and most of all, have fun.